balena-io/balena-cli-masterclass/README.md

 these cases, a build on a local machine may be significantly quicker than using balena generic builders.

 Before we try building locally, it's worth a note on an extra switch that can be used with `balena push`. `--emulated` tells balenaCLI that the target architecture environment should be emulated, if it differs from that of the native architecture on which balenaCLI is being run.
 For example, most development machines tend to use an x64 architecture, whereas a large number of devices are based around Armv6 or v7 (and more lately v8) architectures.
-As mentioned above, to correctly build images for Arm targets, an x64 builder must emulate the target architecture whilst running the Docker commands.
+To correctly build images for Arm targets, an x64 builder must emulate the target architecture whilst running the Docker commands.
 Because we're assuming the use of a balenaFin here, we'll run all local builds using the `--emulated` switch.
 Should you be building for an Intel NUC, or other AMD64 based device, you do not need to pass this switch in the following examples.

 To carry out a local build requires more information than a `balena push`, because balenaCLI needs to know the CPU architecture and device type to produce